MJonczyk/CSP/README.md

 # CSP

-Implementation of Futoshiki and Skyscraper games as Constraint Satisfaction Problem.
+Implementation of Futoshiki and Skyscraper games as Constraint Satisfaction Problems.